-The new Bridge Midplane (Figure 1-2) features a power design that allows for hot-swappable server modules, decreasing service time from four hours to fifteen minutes.
-The elimination of a shutdown requirement in servicing server modules also means that information can be kept available even while servicing the machines.
-Many service issues, now more than before, can be addressed while keeping the machines on and available.
+The new Bridge Midplane (Figure 1-2) features a power design that allows for blind mate server modules, decreasing service time from four hours to fifteen minutes.
+Server modules still require a shutdown for servicing to avoid data loss.
+However, blind mate capabilities allow the server to be serviced without the need to remove cables.
+Many service issues, now more than before, can be addressed quickly to minimize down-time.